Medicaid and CHIP (MAC) Learning Collaboratives

 Learning Collaborative Focus Areas

-Collaborative workgroups, each consisting of six to 10 states plus federal partners and national experts, are addressing topics that are critical for establishing a solid health insurance infrastructure.
+Collaborative workgroups of state and federal officials are addressing topics that are critical for establishing a solid health insurance infrastructure.
 Below are collaborative focus areas and broad goals; visit the links for more information on specific collaborative efforts.

 - Exchange Innovators in Information Technology: Provide a forum for EI states to explore key issues they face in launching state-based exchanges while creating various tools and artifacts to share with all states seeking to establish exchanges.